On Brooks' Theorem: The First Proof

-We next show how $v$ can be given a valid colour from only colours $1,2$ and $3$.
+We next show that $v$ can be assigned a valid colour from $\{1,2,3\}$.
 Let $P_{13}$ be the $1-3$ path between $v_1$ and $v_3$.
-If not every vertex on this path has a neighbour coloured $2$, then let $x$ be the first vertex (from $v_1$) that does not have any neighbour of colour $2$.
+If not every vertex on this path has a neighbour coloured $2$, then let $x$ be the first vertex (from $v_1$) with no neighbour of colour $2$.
 We recolour $x$ with colour $2$, and interchange colours $1$ and $3$ in the $v_1$-$x$ subpath of $P_{13}$.
 Thus, colour $1$ becomes free at $v$ and can be used at $v$.
-Similarly process $P_{12}$, the $1-2$ path between $v_1$ and $v_2$, and $P_{23}$, the $2-3$ path between $v_2$ and $v_3$.
-Hence, we may assume that each vertex of any of paths $P_{12}, P_{13}, P_{23}$ has neighbour(s) of the third colour.
+Similarly, process $P_{12}$, the $1-2$ path between $v_1$ and $v_2$, and $P_{23}$, the $2-3$ path between $v_2$ and $v_3$.
+Hence, we may assume that every vertex on each of the paths $P_{12}, P_{13},$ and $P_{23}$ has a neighbour of the third colour.

 Next consider the case where edge $(v_1,v_3)$ is absent but edges $(v_2,v_3)$ and $(v_1,v_2)$ are both present.
 As each $v_i$ has exactly one neighbour of each of the $\Delta-1$ colours different from $i$, $v_1$ and $v_3$ are the neighbours of $v_2$ that are coloured $1$ and $3$ respectively, and $v_2$ is the only neighbour of $v_1$ and $v_3$ coloured $2$.
-Thus we simultaneously recolour vertices $v_1$ and $v_3$ with colour $2$ and vertex $v_2$ with colour $3$.
-As the result, colour $1$ becomes free at $v$.
+Thus, we simultaneously recolour vertices $v_1$ and $v_3$ with colour $2$ and vertex $v_2$ with colour $3$.
+As a result, colour $1$ becomes free at $v$.
 So we can give colour 1 to $v$.

 We are left with the case where edge $(v_1,v_3)$ is absent and at least one of edges $(v_2,v_3)$ or $(v_1,v_2)$ is absent.
 Without loss of generality, assume that edge $(v_2,v_3)$ is absent along with edge $(v_1,v_3)$.
 (Edge $(v_1,v_2)$ may or may not be present).
 Then paths $P_{13}$ and $P_{23}$ are nontrivial (in that they have intermediate vertices).